 In the context of the proposed Noro roads works, the main risk area would be from the use of local hotels by the expatriate work force.
-It is anticipated that the risk posted during the construction phase of the works is low however, once the full scope of works is known and the likely level of overseas workers is established, this ESMP shall be updated, and the risk of trafficking should be fully assessed.
+It is anticipated that the risk posted during the construction phase of the works will be low and relevant mitigation measures shall be complied with to avoid or control the impact that this may have on the communities.

-6.3.6 HIV/AIDS, Gender-Based Violence, and Child Abuse and Exploitation
+6.3.7 HIV/AIDS, Gender-Based Violence, and Child Abuse and Exploitation